 The Grandmothers represent mature expression of the power (through relationships)

 The Shadow represents the element tipping into excess and deficit – almost like a ‘reversed’ interpretation of the suit’s qualities.

 The illustrations are bold and seemingly simple.
 But each card has been carefully constructed to reflect Ellen’s intent for the card.
 The Tarot of the Crone has a fiercely loving Cailleach at its heart – the Bone Mother who is simultaneously compassionate and awe-inspiring in her power.

 I was given this deck to review by Arnell, so I want to be up front about that.
-It truly is a REALLY good deck to work with - I have used it in readings since I received it a fortnight ago.
-And the deck is now in its third impression, so that's a sign of its popularity in itself.
-For me, ironically, the courts are the only cards that took a little getting used to because they do not rely on any earlier template.
+It truly is a REALLY good deck to work with – I have used it in readings since I received it a fortnight ago.
+And the fact that this deck is now in its third impression, is a clear sign of its popularity in itself.
+For me, ironically, the courts are the only cards that took a little getting used to because the format is unique and does not rely on any earlier template.